Inouye165/React-Photo-App/README.md

 # Troubleshooting

+- **Migrations failing on start:** If you see migration errors during `npm start`, they may contain Postgres-specific SQL that `sqlite3` (the default development DB) does not support.
+The development `knexfile.js` now defaults to a local sqlite3 database (`server/working/dev.db`).
+To run migrations against Postgres instead, set `USE_POSTGRES=true` or provide `SUPABASE_DB_URL` in `server/.env`, or run migrations manually against a Postgres instance.
+-
 - **Dependency errors:** If you see errors about conflicting dependencies (e.g., ERESOLVE), always use `npm install --legacy-peer-deps`.
 - **Missing libraries:** If you see errors like "Cannot find module 'zustand'" or '@supabase/supabase-js', run `npm install <package> --legacy-peer-deps` in the correct directory (root for frontend, `server/` for backend).
 - **Missing environment variables:** If you see errors about missing environment variables, ensure you have copied `.env.example` to `.env` and filled in all required values in both root and `server/`.